GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Experiments

 \subsection{Results \& Comparisons}

 In this section, we compare GTNet's performance with the current state of the art methods.
 As mentioned in Section ~\ref{subsection: eval}, we follow the evaluation protocol suggested by the V-COCO~\cite{gupta2015visual} and HICO-DET~\cite{chao2018learning} datasets.
+Moreover, for fair comparison we only compare our method with two stage HOI detection networks.

 For testing on V-COCO, we use the object detection results from VSGNet~\cite{ulutan2020vsgnet}, which come from an object detector trained on COCO.
 For testing on HICO-DET, we use the object detection results provided by DRG~\cite{gao2020drg}, which is used by the state of the art models~\cite{ulutan2020vsgnet,IDN, gao2020drg}.
 These detections come from an object detector trained on COCO and finetuned on the training set of HICO-DET.
 GTNet achieves state of the art results in all datasets.
 Moreover, we use ground truth object detection results to isolate GTNet's performance from the effect of the object detector.
 Also, as most prior works either use resnet-152~\cite{ulutan2020vsgnet, zhang2020improved, kim2020detecting, zhong2020polysemy} or resnet-50~\cite{IDN, liu2020consnet, liuamplifying,gao2020drg} as feature backbone, we report our network's performance using both of these backbones.